googleapis/google-cloud-dotnet/docs/devsite-help/support.md

 If a problem looks like it *may* be network-related, it's worth attempting to reproduce the issue in a different network environment.
-For example, if you're seeing a problem when running behind a corporate firewall, try to reproduce it when running on a different network or within a Google Cloud Platform VM or container. ([Google Cloud Functions](https://cloud.google.com/functions) are very simple to create and deploy, as a quick way of performing a single API call as a test.)
+For example, if you're seeing a problem when running behind a corporate firewall, try to reproduce it when running on a different network or within a Google Cloud VM or container. ([Google Cloud Functions](https://cloud.google.com/functions) are very simple to create and deploy, as a quick way of performing a single API call as a test.)